 Automakers are also rolling out options to help those affected by the coronavirus.
 Whether you are having trouble making your current auto payments or need to buy a new car right now, assistance is coming in the form of deferred payments and extremely low interest rates.

-A second stimulus check could arrive in August or September pending government approval.
-If you receive another stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
+If you receive a $1,400 stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
 But you and I both know there’s a better way to use that money.

-The average IRS stimulus check amount is $1,200.
+The latest IRS stimulus check amount is $600.
 Using that money to pay down or pay off a credit card is a great idea.
 If you have more than one credit card with a balance on it, either pay off the credit card with the highest interest rate first or the one with the lowest balance first.

 Auto insurance isn’t something most of us like to deal with, but it’s a bill all of us have to pay.
 If your auto insurance policy is up for renewal, consider paying your policy in full.
 Most auto insurance companies will offer a discount for a paid-in-full policy.
 If they don’t, it could be a great time to shop for new auto insurance.